univention/univention-corporate-server/doc/manual/user-management/user-templates.rst

 ``<firstname>[0].<lastname>@company.com`` means an e-mail address will consist of the first letter of the first name plus the last name.

-A substring of the attribute value can be defined by entering a range in square parentheses.
+A sub string of the attribute value can be defined by entering a range in square parentheses.
 In doing so, the index of the first required character and the index of the last required character plus one are to be entered.
 For example, the input ``<firstname>[2:5]`` returns the third to fifth character of the first